 Congratulations!
-We are delighted you are getting married and are interested in celebrating your wedding at St Stephens Anglican Church Newtown.
+We are delighted you are getting married and are interested in celebrating your wedding at St Stephen's Anglican Church Newtown.
 When we agree to marry a couple, we want to do all we can to ensure your wedding day is special and that you invest in your marriage so that it is long-lasting, and filled with joy and delight.
-Please take a look at our FAQs as it answers most bride & groom’s questions the take a moment to fill out the form below.
+Please take a look at our Frequently Asked Questions or fill out the form below.

 The Venue